I am proud to be a "home-grown” Arkansan! I graduated Sheridan High School in 1991 and graduated Baptist School of Nursing in 1996.

 That quote has resonated with me.
 Giving birth changed the direction of my life and planted the seed in my heart that would eventually bloom into supporting new and growing families.

 In Arkansas, one must choose between attending home births and hospital births when deciding which midwifery path to take.
 Certified Professional Midwives (CPMs) only attend home births.
-Certified Nurse Midwives (CNMs) only attend hospital or birth center births, and very few CNMs attend births at all here.
+Certified Nurse Midwives (CNMs) only attend hospital or birth center births, and few CNMs attend births here.

 I also believe that there is no "right way" to give birth--the most important thing is that women are aware of their options, have access to accurate evidence-based information, and feel respected and supported during the process.
 Each family, each pregnancy and birth experience, each child is unique.